joanpablo/reactive_forms/README.md

 ### ReactiveTextField

-You have seen all the possible explanation along these documentation.
+We have explain the common usage of a **ReactiveTextField** along this documentation.

 ### ReactiveDropdownField